 Unless you are not interested in mines and minerals, you should stop in town and visit the local Mineral Museum, then visit to the old mines with a guide.
 Or you could take the scenic route of the “Marina”, called Via Baroccia.
 This is an unmade road, rather narrow and largely dusty which travels for a few kilometres along the coast and in the last section into a cool forest of oaks, here the road is lined with houses and apartments of all kinds, usually rented to foreign tourists.
 Gennaro Beach is the first you come to, a cove dominated by a high cliff made up of shale.
 This is the same rock where years ago they extracted wonderful quartz crystals and rare crystallization of Hedembergite.
 A few steps up a short steep path takes you to this quiet beach, which has room for only about five or six people..
 On the right, the cliff rises steeply with many large blocks of rock collapsed into the sea, there is a lush pine overlooking the beach from its precarious position like a young and talented tightrope walker.

 The estate of an old pharmacist

 Gennaro was the name of a pharmacist, the former owner of the surrounding land, now divided into many small plots, some of which are still cultivated, but generally they are used for summer homes for visitors.
 Also the neighbouring beach is named after the former owner: Luisi d’Angelo.
 It is very similar in size and has the same geological nature as Gennaro, but Luisi d’Angelo is located at the end of a long, narrow wooded lane and to reach it you take a steep trail in ilex, nearly impossible to find if there weren’t any signs.
-There is a second less steep path that belongs to a white manor house from the early twentieth century, with a lovely sea view which is partly rented out to tourists.
+There is a second less steep path that belongs to a white manor house from the early twentieth century.
 This trail ends right on the beach with an iron gate.